in28minutes/java-cheat-sheet/README.md

 - Creating a Sub Class Method with same signature as that of a method in SuperClass is called Method Overriding.

 #### Method Overriding Example 1:
-LetÕs define an Animal class with a method shout.
+Let's define an Animal class with a method shout.
 ```
 public class Animal {
     public String bark() {